Energy Storage Manufacturing Analysis

 Flexible Loads in Industry and Innovation Pathways

-Through this project, NREL researchers seek bridges between improvements in manufacturing processes and intensification (one of the Advanced Manufacturing and Industrial Decarbonization Offices’ Advanced Manufacturing Technology Focus Areas) and electric power delivery.
+Through this project, NREL researchers seek bridges between improvements in manufacturing processes and intensification (an Industrial Efficiency and Decarbonization Office research area) and electric power delivery.

 This analysis considers the largest user of electricity in the manufacturing sector—iron and steel production—and a possible significant future user—ammonia—to assess the potential of more flexible operations.
 Flexible power demand is increasingly important with higher contributions of variable renewable energy (such as wind and solar, which can depend on the day and/or time of day) to the grid, which could affect its stability.
 This research also has implications for fossil fuel production because the ammonia industry also supports fuel shipping and enhances natural gas and oil recovery.